 However, the outlook remains bleak for persons born in India, China and the Philippines due to per-country quotas.

-China EB-2 advances by 4 weeks while China EB-3 jumps forward 5 1/2 months.
-China EB-5 investors will see their waiting times lengthen to almost 3 years.
+China EB-2 advances by 1 month while China EB-3 jumps forward 5 months.
+China EB-5 moves forward by 3 weeks.

 The EB-4 category for persons born in Mexico, El Salvador, Guatemala and Honduras remains frozen.

 The following chart tells the story of the EB numbers in detail:

 A. APPLICATION FINAL ACTION DATES FOR EMPLOYMENT-BASED PREFERENCE CASES